mmnaseri/cs-review/README.md

 The Annotations
 ---------------

 The code is well organized, and mostly well annotated.
-There are a couple of specific annotations defined in `cs-qa` and used throughout the codebase:
+There are a pair of specific annotations defined in `cs-qa` and used throughout the codebase:

   * `@Test` which points to specific test cases directed at the annotated piece of code.